Akira25/gnuradio-docker-container/README.md

 ## Demonstration

-To test this out on your computer, follow this section's steps.
+To build a demonstration on your computer, follow this section's steps.
 We used `podman` as the container runtime.
 Still, you should be able to run these commands perfectly with docker by just replacing `podman` with the `docker` command:

 ```sh
 # Build the container from Dockerfile